NexovaDev/electron-taskbar-badge/README.md

 const Badge = require('electron-taskbar-badge');
 // or `import * as Badge from 'electron-taskbar-badge';` for ESM users

 // NOTE: Although the font size 62px seems large, it is not.
-It is relative the the radius.
+It is relative to the radius.
 Lowering both of these values can decrease quality significantly.
 Increasing them can reduce performance.
-Leave the font size as is for basic usage const badgeOptions = {
+Leave the font size and the radius as is for basic usage const badgeOptions = {
 	fontColor: '#FFFFFF', // The font color
 	font: '62px Microsoft Yahei', // The font and its size.
 You shouldn't have to change this at all